funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 :code:`--plain`
 """""""""""""""

-    Switch the value of the generation of the plain list of domains.
+    Activates or disables the generation of the RAW file(s).
+    What is meant is a list with only a list of subject (one per line).

     **Default value:** :code:`False:`

 Want to get a list with all domains for each status?
 The activation of this argument does the work while testing!

+:code:`--dots`
+""""""""""""""

+    Activate or disables the display of dots or other characters when we skip the test of a subjec.

+    **Default value:** :code:`False`

 :code:`-q` | :code:`--quiet`
 """"""""""""""""""""""""""""

-    Run the script in quiet mode.
+    Activates or disables the display of output to the terminal.

     **Default value:** :code:`False`